MontiCore/monticore/docs/BestPractices-CLI.md

 [[_TOC_]]

 Some DSLs require a tool to enable general accessibility via the command line interface (CLI).
-When designing a tool, we recommend some standard guide lines.
+When designing a tool, we recommend some standard guidelines.

 ## Designing a Tool
 The tool provides a general interface for the functionalities developed for a language.